eduardocasino/k-1008-visable-memory-card-replica/README.md

 * All the logic ICs are still manufactured, except for the 74LS13 and, I think, the 74LS55, but they are still in stock in some places.
 * I've left the regulators unpopulated (bridged) and I use regulated 5V and 12V (an option which the manual suggests), but the LM340T5 is still in production and the LM342P12 can be replaced by the LM340T12.
 * the 2N3646/2N9416 used in the level shifters are obsolete and expensive if you find them.
 I'm using a PN2369A/2N4403 pair, see the schematic for the changes in the base resistors and speed-up capacitors.
-* You can ues a 1K trimmer instead of the 512R one.
+* You can use a 1K trimmer instead of the 512R one.
 The one in the original board is [this one](https://www.bourns.com/docs/Product-Datasheets/3339.pdf), which is a bit expensive for a pot, but you can use any other with the same pin arrangement.
+* The 74LS30 (U1) was socketed in the original for easy removal in case of multi-card configuration.
+All the memories are also socketed.
+The switch bank (S1) was a normal DIP socket in the original, just add an 8-way DIP switch on top.
 * And, finally, a low Vf Schottky, like the BAT86, is a perfect replacement for the Ge 1N270 diode to simulate an open-collector gate for the VECTOR_FETCH (K7) signal.

+The [BOM spreadsheet](https://github.com/eduardocasino/k-1008-visable-memory-card-replica/blob/main/docs/bom.xlsx) is updated with all these changes.

 To connect the board to your KIM-1, build a connector as instructed in the [K-1008 User Manual](http://retro.hansotten.nl/uploads/files/K-1008%20Visible%20Memory%20Manual.pdf), or you can use [my adapter board](https://github.com/eduardocasino/kim-1-mtu-expansion-card)